Soft-Contact/resto/specs/resto_json_api.md

 }
 ```

+<a name="importarticles"></a>
+### importArticles
+Imports new and existing sale articles to Restolution.
+If several Restolution clients share the same API Key, the same articles will be imported identically to all clients.
+The optional property ``clientUUID`` will import the article only to the corresponding client.

+<b>Note 1: All prices are given as cents.</b>

+<b>Note 2: If a property is missing, it will not be changed or set at all.
+If a property is given with the value null, it will be set if possible.
+Sums cannot be null.</b>

+<b>Note 3: Only sale articles can be imported.
+Thise corresponds to the ``SALE_ARTICLE`` in [Article main type](#article_maintype).

+The sale articles to be imported are given as a list of [Extended Article (import)](#extendedarticle_import), used also in [getArticles](#getarticles) method.
+Importing supports only a subset of the properties in [Extended Article](#extendedarticle).
+The main reason is that many of the properties in [Extended Article](#extendedarticle) belong to other entities of Restolution and are managed separately.
+For example, importing an article with "priceListID": "1" requires that the price list with number "1" exists in Restolution.
+Refering to incorrect codes and IDs will raise errors and import will not succeed.

+parameters:

+* ``articles`` - array of [Extended Article (import)](#extendedarticle_import) objects

+response:

+A "savedArticles" object that contains the following fields:

+* ``articles`` - nr of articles in request
+* ``added`` - nr of new articles added
+* ``updated`` - nr of existing articles updated
+* ``clients`` - nr of clients affected

 <a name="getstoragevalues"></a>
 ### getStorageValues
 Gets all storage values from restolution.
 The storage values are returned as an array of [StorageValues](#storagevalue).
 The enpoint mimics the parameters and data in Storage Value Report in Restolution.